[T]hough it is worthwhile to attain the end merely for one man, it is finer and more godlike to attain it for a nation […].

-The first program written for a computer ran June 21, 1948 on the Manchester Mark 11.
-That means software engineers have been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.
+The first program written for a computer ran June 21, 1948 on the Manchester Mark 12.
+That means programmers have been cursing at compilers, pulling all-night debugging sessions, and arguing about curly braces for seven decades.

 Why do we do it?
 Aside from the joy of creation, what is the point of the work?